Franklin D. Roosevelt: Marriage, family, and extramarital affairs

+While at college, Roosevelt met and proposed to the heiress Alice Ruggles Sohier, who declined.
+Franklin then began courting his childhood acquaintance and fifth cousin once removed, Eleanor Roosevelt, a niece of Theodore Roosevelt.
+In 1903, Franklin proposed to Eleanor.
+Despite "initial resistance" from his mother, Franklin and Eleanor Roosevelt were married on March 17, 1905.
+Theodore, who was then President, gave away the bride since Eleanor's father Elliott was deceased.
+The young couple moved into Springwood.
+Franklin's mother, Sara Roosevelt, also provided a townhouse for the newlyweds in New York City, and had a house built for herself alongside that townhouse.
+Eleanor never felt at home in the houses at Hyde Park or New York City.
+However, she loved the family's vacation home on Campobello Island, also a gift from Sara.

 Burns indicates that young Franklin Roosevelt was self-assured and at ease in the upper class.
-On the other hand, Eleanor was shy and disliked social life.
-Initially, Eleanor stayed home to raise their children.
-As his father had done, Franklin left childcare to his wife, and Eleanor delegated the task to caregivers.
-She later said that she knew "absolutely nothing about handling or feeding a baby".
+On the other hand, Eleanor was shy and insecure, and initially focused on her husband's career.
+As his father had done, Franklin left childcare to his wife, and Eleanor assigned the task to caregivers.
 They had six children.
-Anna, James, and Elliott were born in 1906, 1907, and 1910, respectively.
+Their only daughter, Anna, was born in 1906.
+James was born in 1907.
 The couple's second son, Franklin, died in infancy in 1909.
-Another son, also named Franklin, was born in 1914, and the youngest, John, was born in 1916.
+Elliott was born in 1910, another son named Franklin followed in 1914, and the youngest, John, was born in 1916.

-Roosevelt had several extramarital affairs.
+Roosevelt had multiple extramarital affairs.
 He commenced an affair with Eleanor's social secretary, Lucy Mercer, soon after she was hired in 1914.
-That affair was discovered by Eleanor in 1918.
+Eleanor discovered the affair in 1918.
 Franklin contemplated divorcing Eleanor, but Sara objected, and Mercer would not marry a divorced man with five children.
-Franklin and Eleanor remained married, and Franklin promised never to see Mercer again.
-Eleanor never forgave him for the affair, and their marriage shifted to become a political partnership.
+Franklin promised never to see Mercer again, but their marriage shifted to become a political partnership.
 Eleanor soon established a separate home in Hyde Park at Val-Kill and devoted herself to social and political causes independent of her husband.
-The emotional break in their marriage was so severe that when Franklin asked Eleanor in 1942—in light of his failing health—to come live with him again, she refused.
-Roosevelt was not always aware of Eleanor's visits to the White House.
-For some time, Eleanor could not easily reach Roosevelt on the telephone without his secretary's help; Franklin, in turn, did not visit Eleanor's New York City apartment until late 1944.

 Franklin broke his promise to Eleanor regarding Lucy Mercer.
-He and Mercer maintained a formal correspondence and began seeing each other again by 1941.
-Roosevelt's son Elliott claimed that his father had a 20-year affair with his private secretary, Marguerite LeHand.
+He and Mercer maintained a correspondence and began seeing each other again by 1941.
+Roosevelt's son Elliott claimed that his father also had an affair with his private secretary, Missy LeHand.